clasei/clasei/README.md

 ### Hi there!

-Welcome to my README.
+Welcome to my README

-I'm ```Clara Seijo```, a **pragmatic front-end developer**.
+I'm ```Clara Seijo```, a **pragmatic front-end developer**

 ---

 ### In a Nutshell

-> Blending a hands-on, functional style with minimalistic design.
+> Blending a hands-on, functional style with minimalistic design
 >
-> My work is user-centric, emphasizing accessibility and inclusivity, aiming for clarity and conciseness.
+> My work is user-centric, emphasizing accessibility and inclusivity, aiming for clarity and conciseness
 >
-> I make reasoned decisions that prioritize user experience, creating both aesthetically pleasing and effective outputs.
+> I make reasoned decisions that prioritize user experience, creating both aesthetically pleasing and effective outputs

 ---